Lithium Brine Extraction Technologies & Approaches

 Services

-Saltworks’ Lithium Test Centre combines expertise and industry-leading technology to provide innovative solutions for processing lithium resources into battery-grade outputs.
-The Centre is dedicated to de-risking lithium processing projects and accelerating full-scale implementation.
+Saltworks’ Lithium Test Center combines expertise and industry-leading technology to provide innovative solutions for processing lithium resources into battery-grade outputs.
+The Center is dedicated to de-risking lithium processing projects and accelerating full-scale implementation.

 Image depicting a battery